CDCgov/cfa-epinow2-pipeline/README.md

 * Add logging and metadata

 The package supports deployment in CFA's computational environment.
-While the code is open source, it may not support use outside CFA's infrastructure.
+While the code is open source, it may not easily support use outside CFA's infrastructure.

 ## Project Admin